Skip to main content

 • Replace ndp1-2-vast.cloud.gc.onl:/manila/manila-01234567-89ab-cdef-0123-456789abcdef with the connection point from the VAST file share overview tab.

-• Replace /mount/path with the absolute local directory path where you want the file share to be mounted.
+• Replace /mount/path with the absolute local directory path where the file share should be mounted.

 Always use NFS version 3 (vers=3) when mounting VAST file shares.
-If your system does not support the nconnect option, install the VAST Enhanced NFS Client.
+If the system does not support the nconnect option, install the VAST Enhanced NFS Client.

 File Share Mount Pn